Obituary of Peter P. Podkowka

 Funeral arrangements are entrusted to Barry Funeral Home, 807 W. Chestnut Street.

-To plant a tree in memory of Peter Podkowka, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Peter Podkowka, please visit our Tree Store